George Klein (biologist)

 George Klein (Georg Klein; born Klein György, 28 July 1925 – 10 December 2016) was a Hungarian–Swedish microbiologist and public intellectual.
-Specializing in cancer research, he was professor of tumour biology at the Karolinska Institute in Stockholm from 1957–1992, a chair created for him, and as professor emeritus continued to work as research group leader in the microbiology and tumor biology center.
-According to Nature, the department Klein founded was "international and influential".
+Specializing in cancer research, he was professor of tumour biology at the Karolinska Institute in Stockholm from 1957 to 1992, a chair created for him, and as professor emeritus continued to work as research group leader in the microbiology and tumor biology center.
+According to Nature, the department Klein founded was "international and influential", from 1967 to 1993, Klein was member of the Nobel Assembly at the Karolinska Institute.
 In the 1960s he and his wife, Eva Klein, "laid the foundation for modern tumour immunology".

 In addition to having over 1,385 papers published on cancer and experimental cell research, Klein authored over 13 books in Swedish on a wide range of topics, including essays on the Holocaust in Hungary.
 In 1944 he escaped from being loaded onto a train in Budapest during the deportation of Jews to the Auschwitz concentration camp.

 Three of Klein's books have been translated into English: The Atheist and the Holy City (1990); Pietà (1992), a collection of essays on whether life is worth living; and Live Now (1997).
 He received numerous awards for his scientific work, including the Leopold Griffuel Prize in 1974, the Harvey Prize in 1975, and the Alfred P. Sloan Jr. Prize in 1979.
 In 1990 the Swedish Academy awarded him the Dobloug Prize for his contribution to literature.

 Early life

-Klein was born Klein György to a Jewish family in the Carpathian Mountains of the Hungarian-speaking part of what is now Eastern Slovakia.
+Klein was born Klein György to a Jewish family in Budapest, but as an orphan he was brought up by his grandparents in Mezőkaszony, a little village in the Carpathian Mountains of the Hungarian-speaking part, that time eastern part of Czechoslovakia, now of Ukraine.
 When he was five, the family moved to Budapest, Hungary, where he attended the Berzsenyi Gymnasium.